top of page

 To see application questions before logging into Submittable, please see the documents linked below this section ("Project Grant Application Questions & Instructions" and "Project Grant Budget Form").

-We have two new supports for applicants in 2022:
+We have two supports for applicants in 2024:

 While there are certainly artists who build careers without ever writing a grant, grants can be a useful way to gather helpful resources and feedback for a variety of creative endeavors.
 Even when a grant is not awarded, the processes of articulating ideas, refining a proposal, and mapping out a timeline and budget can be useful for the development of project management skills that all artists at some point or another will need to utilize.

 The Interlace Grant Writing Mentorship Program pairs an artist who has written successful grants in the past with an artist who is newer to grant writing.
-Mentors will help Emerging and Mid-Career Artists (“Mentees”) with 2 to 3 application processes, one of which should be an Interlace Project Grant.
+Mentors will help Emerging and Mid-Career Artists (“Mentees”) with the Interlace Project Grant application processes as well as provide general mentoring support.
+Please note: Only visual artists eligible to apply to the Interlace Fund are eligible for this program.

 To learn more visit https://interlacefund.submittable.com/submit